-In addition to the required spiritual formation of the Ethos program, there are many other voluntary devotionals and Bible studies around campus during the week.
+There are many other voluntary devotionals and Bible studies around campus during the week.
 This includes a university-wide devotional every Monday evening at 10:00 pm in Scott Chapel.
 These times provide inspirational worship and a deep sense of community.